NVIDIA-Merlin/HugeCTR/docs/source/hugectr_parameter_server.md

 The HPS database backend acts as an intermediate layer between your GPU and non-volatile memory to store all embeddings of your model.
 Thereby, available local RAM and/or RAM resources available across the cluster can be used as a cache to improve response times.

 ## Architecture

 As of version 3.3, the HugeCTR hierarchical parameter server database backend defines 3 storage layers.

-1.
-   The **CPU Memory Database** layer utilizes volatile CPU addressable RAM memory to cache embeddings.
+1. The **CPU Memory Database** layer utilizes volatile CPU addressable RAM memory to cache embeddings.
 This database is created and maintained separately by each machine that runs HugeCTR in your cluster.

-2.
-   The **Distributed Database** layer allows utilizing Redis cluster deployments, to store and retrieve embeddings in/from the RAM memory available in your cluster.
-The HugeCTR distributed database layer is designed for compatibility with Redis [peristence features](https://redis.io/topics/persistence) such as [RDB](https://redis.io/topics/persistence) and [AOF](https://redis.io/topics/persistence) to allow seamless continued operation across device restart.
-This kind of databse is shared by all nodes that participate in the training / inference of a HugeCTR model.
+2. The **Distributed Database** layer allows utilizing Redis cluster deployments to store and retrieve embeddings in and from the RAM memory that is available in your cluster.
+The HugeCTR distributed database layer is designed for compatibility with Redis [persistence features](https://redis.io/topics/persistence) such as RDB and AOF to allow seamless continued operation across device restart.
+This kind of database is shared by all nodes that participate in the training or inference of a HugeCTR model.

-   *Remark: There exists and abundance of products that claim Redis compatibility.
-We cannot guarantee or make any statements regarding the suitabablity of these with our distributed database layer.
-However, we note that Redis alternatives are likely to be compatible with the Redis cluster dstributed database layer, as long as they are compatible with [hiredis](https://github.com/redis/hiredis).
+   **Note**: Many products claim Redis compatibility.
+   We cannot guarantee or make any statements regarding the suitability of these with our distributed database layer.
+   However, we note that Redis alternatives are likely to be compatible with the Redis cluster distributed database layer as long as they are compatible with [hiredis](https://github.com/redis/hiredis).
    We would love to hear about your experiences.
-Please let us know if you successfully/unsuccessfully deployed such Redis alternatives as storage targets with HugeCTR.*
+   Please let us know if you successfully or unsuccessfully deployed such Redis alternatives as storage targets with HugeCTR.

-3.
-   The **Persistent Database** layer links HugeCTR with a persistent database.
+3. The **Persistent Database** layer links HugeCTR with a persistent database.
 Each node that has such a persistent storage layer configured retains a separate copy of all embeddings in its locally available non-volatile memory.
-This layer is best considered as a compliment to the distributed database to 1) further expand storage capabilities and 2) for high availability.
-Hence, if your model exceeds even the total RAM capacity of your entire cluster, or if - for whatever reason - the Redis cluster becomes unavailable, all nodes that have been configured with a persistent database will still be able to fully cater to inference requests, albeit likely with increased latency.
+This layer is best considered as a compliment to the distributed database to further expand storage capabilities and to provide high availability.
+As a result, if your model exceeds even the total RAM capacity of your entire cluster or if&mdash;for whatever reason&mdash;the Redis cluster becomes unavailable, all nodes that are configured with a persistent database are still able to respond to inference requests, though likely with increased latency.

-In the following table, we provide an overview of the *typical* properties different parameter database layers (and the embedding cache).
-We emphasize that this table is just intended to provide a rough orientation.
-Properties of actual deployments may deviate.
+The following table provides an overview of the typical properties for the different parameter database layers and the embedding cache.
+We emphasize that this table provides rough guidelines.
+Properties for production deployments are often different.

 |  | GPU Embedding Cache | CPU Memory Database | Distributed Database (InfiniBand) | Distributed Database (Ethernet) | Persistent Database |
 |--|--|--|--|--|--|